ajhelmstetter/afrodyn/README.md

 ## 2 IDENTIFY AND REMOVE PARALOGS

+### 2.0 PALMS ONLY

+For some reason, hybpiper detects no paralogs when using the palm reference where exons have been merged into genes.
+Hybpiper will need to be rerun with the reference where the exons are split (palms.exons_split.final.fasta).
+Remember to change the name of the reference in hybpiper.sh and hybpiper_stats.sh

+After which, step 2 can be run as normal.

 ### 2.1 Run paralogs.sh

 In your hybpiper output folder, enter *retrieved_par* and run par_table.sh